-35 Classic Southern Dishes Your Grandmother Used to Make
+35 Southern Dishes Your Grandparents Used to Make

 It's no secret that Southern food is some of the most comforting homestyle cuisines in the United States.
 And sometimes nothing else will suffice except making recipes the old-fashioned way.
 That includes foods with slowly developed flavors that seep their delicious cooking smells through the house, making waiting impossible (more than one Southern child has burned their mouth on a just-cooked piece of fried chicken).
 We have you covered from appetizers to desserts with 35 classic Southern foods that you could find in a Southern grandma's recipe collection any day, plus the creative recipe ideas for recreating them at home.